hemidactylus/mlops-speedrun-spamclassifier/README.md

 ### Introduction

-This repository is a companion to the talk
-"MLOps Speedrun", designed to illustrate some of the best practices in dealing with ML tasks in production.
+This repository is a full tutorial/guided tour about "MLOps Speedrun", designed to illustrate some of the best practices in dealing with ML tasks in production.